jwplayer/applicaster-docs/protection.md

 - Geo blocking: Ensures videos can only be accessed in a specific country
 - DRM: Ensure only entitle users can playback video

+## How to apply URL Signing?
+URL signing is enabled by default on the Applicaster Zapp Middleware.
+Signed URLs are automatically used by the middleware based on the API keys provided at the time of setup.
+This means URL signing can simply be enabled on the JW Platform and used within Applicaster apps.

 ## How to apply geo blocking?
 Applicaster Zapp supports [JW geo blocking rules](https://docs.jwplayer.com/platform/docs/protection-set-geoblocking-rules-for-videos).
 Applying these rules automatically removes country-specific media items from playlists based on the viewer's location.